 Lybrate.com has an excellent community of Pediatricians in India.
-You will find Pediatricians with more than 35 years of experience on Lybrate.com.
+You will find Pediatricians with more than 31 years of experience on Lybrate.com.
 You can find Pediatricians online in Chennai and from across India.
 View the profile of medical specialists and their reviews from other patients to make an informed decision.

 Book Clinic Appointment with Dr. Noor Huzar A S

 Treatment of Child and Adolescent Problems